 The origin of Dorking chickens is a bit of a mystery.
-The Roman author, Columella wrote of five-toed fowls in Rome whose description fits Dorkings fairly well.
-Popular history is that the Romans brought five-toed fowls with them when they invaded in 43 A.D.
-Curious is the fact that these five-toed fowls were so respected by the Romans for their fine table qualities, but none are to be found in Italy.
-One could speculate that the Romans may have brought the five-toed Ardennes chickens from Belgium and that these formed the basis for the Dorking breed.
-We also know that prior to the Roman arrival in Britain, Phoenician traders were known to visit from the Mediterranean and exchange poultry for tin in Great Britain.
+The Roman author, Columella, wrote of five-toed fowls in Rome and their description fits the Dorking well.
+Popular history states that the Romans brought five-toed fowls with them when they invaded Britain in 43 A.D.
+These five-toed fowls were respected by the Romans for their fine table qualities.
+Possibly, the Romans brought the five-toed Ardennes chickens from Belgium, and these were the basis for the Dorking breed.
+We also know that prior to the Roman arrival in Britain, Phoenician traders visited from the Mediterranean and exchange poultry for tin.

 Dorking chickens are to be found in several colors, the most ancient of these being the White, the Colored (or Coloured), and the Silver Gray.
 Much old literature speculates that the White Dorking chicken is the original variety.
 We know that the Colored Dorking is the largest of the Dorking chicken varieties and that the Silver Gray Dorking was derived from it.
 Other colors of Dorking chickens include Cuckoo, Black, Red, and Speckled.

 As a table fowl, the Dorking chicken has few peers and no superlatives.
 The flesh is tender and delicate.
-The chickens are well fleshed in the choicest sections: breast, merrythought (wishbone area), and wings.
-Early Dorking chicken breeders so valued the breed that it was only with great difficulty that any live chickens could be obtained at any price.
-At one time it was rumored that the town of Dorking had a law against selling the chickens alive.
+The chickens are well-fleshed in the choicest sections: breast, wishbone area (“merrythought”), and wings.
+Early Dorking chicken breeders so valued the breed that it was only with great difficulty that live chickens could be obtained at any price.
+At one time, it was rumored that the town of Dorking had a law against selling the chickens alive!

 Did you know: